 Risks rarely impact the onboarding of schools to Arbor in such a way that they completely halt the project, however, it’s vitally important that correct risk management practices as listed above are taken to ensure that risks don’t get out of hand.

-If you think anything could or should be a risk that we need to be aware of, then bring it up with your Arbor Project Manager - no matter how big or small the potential risk may seem.
+If you think anything could or should be a risk that we need to be aware of, then bring it up with your Arbor Customer Onboarding Manager - no matter how big or small the potential risk may seem.

-Remember, Arbor have on-boarded over 1,600 schools to our MIS, so it’s likely that we’ll have a relevant mitigation plan in place no matter what risk you bring to us.
+Remember, Arbor has on-boarded over 4,000 schools to our MIS, so it’s likely that we’ll have a relevant mitigation plan in place no matter what risk you bring to us.